scottdware/panco/docs/about.md

 ## How It Works

-When `panco` creates or modifies an object or rule, it uses the "set" API action against the device.
-I chose this method over the "edit" API action for the following reasons (taken from the below link)
+When `panco` creates or modifies an object, it uses the "set" API action against the device.
+When modifying existing rules, the `panco policy modify` command does use the "edit" API action.
+There are very important differences between the two as described below.

 > _Set and edit actions differ in two important ways:_
-> * _Set actions add, update, or merge configuration nodes, while edit actions replace configuration nodes._
+> * _Set actions add, update, or merge configuration nodes, while **edit actions replace configuration nodes**._
-> * _Set actions are non-destructive and are only additive, while edit actions can be destructive._
+> * _Set actions are **non-destructive and are only additive**, while **edit actions can be destructive**._

-The last bullet point is important - I like to err on the side of caution :)
+The last bullet point is important!
+Please use caution when running the `modify` command against policy.
+More information on this can be found on the [modify](https://panco.dev/policy_modify.html) command page.

 Now, 99.9% of the time, you will not see anything out of the ordinary when using `panco` to add or modify objects or rules.
 Examples where you might see strange behavior are: